canalplus/rx-player/doc/api/Player_States.md

 ### The FREEZING state

-TThe player cannot play the content despite having enough data, due to an unknown reason.
+The player cannot play the content despite having enough data, due to an unknown reason.

 This state might be due to either: